Punctuation Tips for Your Resume

 Commas

 A comma can easily mess up the meaning of the sentence if used incorrectly.
-First of all, it’s recommended to use serial commas, or Harvard commas (a comma before the final ‘and’ in a series), as it helps to clarify the meaning of the sentence and avoid confusions.
-Secondly, put the comma between clauses when necessary (check grammar rules for reference).
+First of all, it's recommended to use serial commas, or Harvard commas (a comma before the final ‘and' in a series), as it helps to clarify the meaning of the sentence and avoid confusions.
+Secondly, put the comma between two independent clauses (check grammar rules for reference).
 Again, omitting the comma between clauses can completely change the meaning of what you are trying to say.

 Although these are not all grammar rules applicable for resume writing, they can be a good start for quality proofreading of your resume.
 If you are not sure of your language skills and are looking for affordable resume proofreading, our experts can come at hand.